thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-simple-correct-way-to-upload-files.md

 ]
 ```

-You need to create a symlink within Laravel's public directory to make your public files accessible via Browser URL.
+You only need to create a symlink to the Laravel's public directory to make your public files accessible via browser.

 Execute the following command: `php artisan storage:link`.